dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 ***

-There are several options to this command.
+Script generation accepts the following two arguments in indicate which range of migrations should be generated:

-The **from** migration should be the last migration applied to the database before running the script.
+* The **from** migration should be the last migration applied to the database before running the script.
 If no migrations have been applied, specify `0` (this is the default).

-The **to** migration is the last migration that will be applied to the database after running the script.
+* The **to** migration is the last migration that will be applied to the database after running the script.
 This defaults to the last migration in your project.

 ## Idempotent SQL scripts

 The SQL scripts generated above can only be applied to change your schema from one migration to another; it is your responsibility to apply the script appropriately, and only to database in the correct migration state.
-EF Core also supports generating **idempotent** scripts, which internally check which migrations have already been applied, and only apply missing ones.
+EF Core also supports generating **idempotent** scripts, which internally check which migrations have already been applied (via the migrations history table), and only apply missing ones.
 This is useful if you don't exactly know what the last migration applied to the database was, or if you are deploying to multiple databases that may each be at a different migration.

 The following generates idempotent migrations: